Bronze portrait relief, dark brown patina

 Only close study turning it in the light reveals the incredible amount of detail present in relief that is in some places only a faint line in the original clay with no elevation at all.
 Augustus Saint-Gaudens, in the generation of sculptors before Allen, and perhaps the most significant master and innovator of bas-relief technique, said that the lowest relief he was ever able to accomplish was 1/8”.
-(S.N.Carter in the Art Journal, see St.Gaudens collection of essays p.61-2) “St.G’s profound contribution to relief sculpture was evident in the work of his students and admirers, prompting further experimentation and refinement.”
+(S.N.Carter in the Art Journal, see St.Gaudens collection of essays p.61-2) “St.Gauden’s profound contribution to relief sculpture was evident in the work of his students and admirers, prompting further experimentation and refinement.”
 (Thayer Tolles from Heilbrunn Timeline essays) Allen was one of those in his legacy, assisting Bela L.Pratt who was assistant to St. Gaudens.
 So he experimented with low relief executing details that created dimension and texture successfully in less than 1/8” of depth.

 Look at the details in the skipper’s yacht cap and you can see the soft construction of the crown over the hard head strap, the small bill and the suggestion of the patch of a front emblem holding up the center front above the decorative band that buttons at the temples.
-Faint horizontal lines suggest a braid trim.
+Faint horizontal lines suggest a decorative braid trim.
 Below the temples the short hair is ruffled by the wind and a wisp of it is lifted above and behind the ear in a naturalistic style.
 Individual hairs can be seen in the mustache.
-The ear itself and the fine nose are delicately modeled.
+The ear itself and the fine nose are carefully modeled.
 Light bounces off the planes of the head and neck in contrast to the richness of the details found in the face.
-The coat with its thick lapels and top-stitched edge drawn up tight is open at the neck enough to see the shape of the collar, buttoned close above what could be the front of a sweater.
+The coat with its thick lapels and top-stitched edge drawn up tight is open at the neck enough to see the edge of the collar buttoned close above what could be the front of a sweater.
 The fabric on the forward arm is softly wrinkled at the lifted elbow.

-Allen was creating many bas-reliefs that year which included a charming double portrait of those children, his granddaughters, one of his wife and perhaps one of his daughter.
+Allen was creating many bas-reliefs that year which included the double portrait of Hathaway’s granddaughters, one of his wife in profile, one of a daughter and one of his grandson.
 Compare the reliefs of Hovey, Etheldreda, Clark, Shuman and the Art Student, all done in the same year.
 Portraits were the lifeblood of a sculptor, but more importantly, this represents Allen’s experimentation and growing mastery over a very difficult art form.

 Bas-relief, ¾ view

-8 5/8W x 6 1/2H x 1/8” thick at the frame edge.
+Size: 8 5/8″ W x 6 1/2″ H x 1/8” thick at the frame edge

 Sold for $150

-Given as a gift to her brother Robert F. Horner in New Castle, N.H. (date unknown) by the sculptor’s wife Agnes.
-Her calling card or stationery header on the back reads in her handwriting, “A little Momento from Fred to the Commodore.”
+Given as a gift by the sculptor’s wife Agnes to her brother Robert F. Horner, in New Castle, NH (date unknown).
+Her calling card or stationery header on the back reads in her handwriting, “A little memento from Fred to the Commodore.”